alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/Quectel-RM530N-GL/01-hw-setup-pi5.md

 This section explains how to connect the RM530N-GL module to a Raspberry Pi board, covering the necessary hardware wiring and interface details.

 ---
+**Note:**

+5G RM530N-GL modem supports TWO types of interfaces to the host computer; USB and PCIe

+- ❌ This project does not use the PCIe connection to interface the HAT with the Raspberry Pi 5.
+- ✅ Instead, the USB interface is used to connect the HAT to the Raspberry Pi 5.

+---
 ## 1. Three hardware modules
 The hardware setup described here is made up of three modules integrated into a single system